-• Getting regular feedback on your treatment.
+Getting regular feedback on your treatment.

 It is important for you to receive feedback on your progress.
-This should be done by informally, and regularly, discussing with your case manager (supports coordinator) how supports and services are being delivered, your satisfaction with their delivery, and progress toward your desired outcomes.
+This should be done on a regular basis (weekly or monthly).
+Your case manager (supports coordinator) should review how services are being delivered, ask about your satisfaction with their delivery, and tell you about your progress toward your desired outcomes.
 The information you provide should be used to make any necessary changes in the supports and services you receive.